 I enter the kitchen, and gather all the essential ingredients.
 A mere half an hour passes by, and the house is immediately filled with the aroma of spices, garlic, and ginger.
 The bell rings, and I rush to open the door with a glass of water in my hand.
 He’s usually out of breath, his face gleaming with sweat, and he purposely pants like a dog.
 But, when I open the door, it’s Kashif, home early from work again.
 He takes my glass of water like he was expecting it, and settles in the living room.

 A few hours pass by, and Hamza is still not home yet.
 I begin to bite my nails, only to see raw, chewed on skin.
 And, I suddenly remember he had an extra class at school today.
 Here I was, worrying for no reason.
 I settle down with Kashif in the living room.

-I run upstairs, my mind frantic, and open the bedroom door so hard it slams into the wall, but Kashif is unfazed.
+I run upstairs, my mind in frantic, and open the bedroom door so hard it slams into the wall, but Kashif is unhinged.